Migrants cross into Mexico, testing President Trump's red line

 The U.S. government is now tracking a small group of immigrants from the Honduran migrant caravan who crossed into southern Mexico on Thursday night, a border President Donald Trump made clear he did not want the migrants to cross in order to prevent them from arriving at the U.S. southern border.

 The breakaway group crossed over the Succhiate River separating Guatemala and Mexico, according to an internal U.S. document obtained by NBC News.
-They are soon to be followed by a group of 2,000-3,000 migrants who have congregated in Tecun Uman, Guatemala, located about 25 miles south of the border crossing at Tapachula, Mexico.
+They are soon to be followed by a group of 2,000-3,000 migrants who have congregated in Guatemalan border town of Tecun Uman, which is located about 25 miles south of Tapachula, Mexico.

 The group of migrants, gathered in the town's central park, were preparing to make a decision by early afternoon about how to enter Mexico.
-Among the options: cross the Succhiate or travel to Tapachula.
+Among the options: cross Tecun Uman's border bridge by foot and face detention or try to make it across the Succhiate River undetected.

 "If migration and the federal police do not allow us access, we will do the impossible to cross into Mexico," one of the migrants shouted to the others.